AppLayerLabs/applayer-gitbook/getting-started/developing-with-bdk/contract-tester.md

 }
 ```

-We can use our own ABI generator tool described in the "Deploying and testing" section of the SimpleContract docs, or a third-party one like [Remix IDE](https://remix.ethereum.org) to generate the contract ABI.
+We can use our own ABI generator tool (see the Contract sections), or a third-party one like [Remix IDE](https://remix.ethereum.org) to generate the contract ABI.
 If using Remix, first create a Solidity file (.sol extension) and paste the code above.
 After that, you can compile the contract by clicking on the "Compile" button on the left sidebar.
 You should see something like this:

 <figure><img src="../.gitbook/assets/ContractTesterRemixIDE.png" alt=""><figcaption><p>Ethereum Remix IDE</p></figcaption></figure>